h111359/h111359.github.io/checklists/inspirations.md

+## Whakapapa

+In New Zealand, the Māori people have a concept called "Whakapapa", which means knowing your roots and connection to the world.
+It teaches that you are part of something bigger—your ancestors, your family, your community.
+When facing struggles, they look to their lineage for strength, reminding themselves they are not alone.

+Lesson: You are not just one person alone in the world.
+You carry the strength, wisdom, and resilience of those who came before you.
+When in doubt, remember—your story is still being written.

 ## Dunbar Number

 The Dunbar Number suggests that humans can meaningfully maintain about 150 social connections at a time.
 This comes from evolutionary psychology and our brain’s capacity for relationships.